stleerh/osf/README.md

     Point your browser at: [http://localhost:5173](http://localhost:5173)

-    Note: If you want to change the ports, take a look at _frontend/vite.config.js_ and _backend/app.py_.
+    Note: If you want to change the port, take a look at _frontend/vite.config.js_ and _backend/app.py_.

     Happy shifting! &#x1f600;